2017 NFL Punt & Kickoff Return Depth Charts: Fantasy Studs & 14 Players to Target

 - Eddie Jackson, DB, Bears – Eddie Royal had a touchdown as a punt returner last season for the Bears, but he averaged only 8.7 yards per return.
 It’s unlikely the Bears will bring him back with three free agent receivers brought in over the offseason, as well as the return of Kevin White.
 Jackson is a ball hawk on defense who only returned 11 punts last season at Alabama, but averaged 23 yards per return and scored two touchdowns.
 He is a playmaker that will get every chance to contribute on both defense and special teams.
 The fourth-round rookie might even push Chris Prosinski and Quintin Demps for a starting role opposite Adrian Amos in the defensive backfield.

 - Adoree’ Jackson, CB, Titans – The Titans brought in veteran returner Eric Weems in the offseason, but with so many young receivers on the roster, it’s possible Tennessee will decide to save a roster spot and rely on one of the speedsters they added to handle return duties.
 Jackson was their first round pick, so they may protect him and hand the job to seventh-round-pick Khalfrani Muhammad out of California, but if Jackson gets a chance to do the job, he could be a valuable pick in IDP leagues.
 He stands a good chance to win the starting cornerback job opposite Logan Ryan.
 Jackson was wildly productive in the return game last year at USC, scoring four touchdowns on returns and ranking third in punt return average (15.8) and kickoff return average (29.5).
+(Update: Weems and Muhammad did not make the final roster, and Jackson looks to be the primary returner in Tennessee, increasing his value in IDP leagues with return yardage points)

 - Fantasy Football Depth Charts